stIncMale/stincmale.github.io/_posts/2017-06-06-decoding-apple-app-store-receipts.markdown

 That is it.
 Now we have our `Payload` and can read everything there is in it.
 The class [`AppStoreReceiptUtil`](https://github.com/stIncMale/sandbox/blob/master/examples/src/main/java/stincmale/sandbox/examples/decodeappleappstorereceipt/AppStoreReceiptUtil.java)
-has some useful methods, e.g., the `toString(Payload payload, boolean omitUnsupportedAttributes)` method that allows converting the a `Payload` in a human-readable formatted text.
+has some useful methods, e.g., the `toString(Payload payload, boolean omitUnsupportedAttributes)` method that allows converting a `Payload` in a human-readable formatted text.
 See [`AppStoreReceiptDecoderExample`](https://github.com/stIncMale/sandbox/blob/master/examples/src/main/java/stincmale/sandbox/examples/decodeappleappstorereceipt/AppStoreReceiptDecoderExample.java) for an example.